vpavlenko/ny/README.md

 On Dec 20, 2024 I start my two-week New Year holidays celebration, in which I won't be doing any music theory.
 Instead, I'm gonna focus on fun things which I've postponed for forever.

+Last time I was trying to nerd out like that was 5 years ago [at the Recurse Center](https://x.com/vitalypavlenko/status/1213917296596533250).

 # Human shader

 I have a math degree, but I skipped classes on 3D.
 Still, I think I know all relevant concepts to understand the logic behind Human Shader's sheet.